 According to the Weed Science Society of America, there are three main types of weed:

 Invasive weed – weeds that plant themselves and spread in natural ecosystems are considered invasive weeds.
-Because they don’t have any natural enemies to combat their growth, invasive weeds are considered as a great threat to native plants and ecosystems and are also classified as noxious weeds.
+Because they don’t have any natural enemies to combat their growth, invasive weeds are considered a great threat to native plants and ecosystems and are also classified as noxious weeds.
 These are easy to kill with the right herbicide.

 Noxious weed – this type of weed is designated noxious by local, state or federal agencies as being a hazard to agriculture, public health, wildlife or property.

 Once designated, these agencies are permitted to take the necessary actions to contain or destroy the weed or limit its spread.
-Field Bindweed is a great example of noxious weed, and you can access the full list here.
+Field Bindweed is a great example of a noxious weed, and you can access the full list here.
 These are more tricky to kill with store-bought liquid herbicides.

 Weed – these plants are undesirable for several reasons, most notably because they create health problems for both humans and animals, and cause ecological damage or economic losses.
 Examples of weed are giant foxtail, lambsquarters, and crabgrass.
 These are easy to kill with store-bought liquid herbicides.
 Now onto the recommendations…